Louis XI: Marriages

 On 24 June 1436, Louis met Margaret, daughter of King James I of Scotland, the bride his father had chosen for diplomatic reasons.
 There are no direct accounts from Louis or his young bride of their first impressions of each other, and it is mere speculation whether they actually had negative feelings for each other.
 Several historians think that Louis had a predetermined attitude to hate his wife, but it is universally agreed that Louis entered the ceremony and the marriage itself dutifully, as evidenced by his formal embrace of Margaret upon their first meeting.

 Louis's marriage with Margaret resulted from the nature of medieval royal diplomacy and the precarious position of the French monarchy at the time.
 The wedding ceremony—very plain by the standards of the time—took place in the chapel of the castle of Tours on the afternoon of 25 June 1436, and was presided over by Renaud of Chartres, the Archbishop of Reims.
-The 13-year-old Louis clearly looked more mature than his 11-year-old bride, who was said to resemble a beautiful doll and was treated as such by her in-laws.
-Charles wore "grey riding pants" and "did not even bother to remove his spurs".
 The Scottish guests were quickly hustled out after the wedding reception, as the French royal court was quite impoverished at this time.
 They simply could not afford an extravagant ceremony or to host their Scottish guests for any longer than they did.
 The Scots, however, saw this behaviour as an insult to their small but proud country.

 Following the ceremony, "doctors advised against consummation" because of the relative immaturity of the bride and bridegroom.
 Margaret continued her studies, and Louis went on tour with Charles to loyal areas of the kingdom.
 Even at this time, Charles was taken aback by the intelligence and temper of his son.
 During this tour, Louis was named Dauphin of France by Charles, as was traditional for the eldest son of the king.
 The beautiful and cultured Margaret was popular at the court of France, but her marriage to Louis was not a happy one, in part because of his strained relations with her father-in-law, who was very attached to her.
 She died childless at the age of 20 in 1445.